Mcflan-7/P03_macgyver-labyrinth/README.md

 ### How to play :

-1 - Make sure to have Python installed on your computer 2 - Install pygame using pip-freeze the file requirements.txt 3 - Click on the module called "game_launcher" this file will start the game
+1 - Make sure to have Python installed on your computer 2 - Install pygame using pip-freeze the file requirements.txt 3 -
+3 - launch the game using python -m game_launcher.py

 That's all !